papaemmelab/cookiecutter-toil/CONTRIBUTING.md

 6. When you're done making changes, run:

     ```
-    pip install -r requirements.txt
+    pip install --editable .
     py.test tests
     ```

-7. Commit your changes and push your branch to GitHub:
+9. Commit your changes and push your branch to GitHub (see .gitmessage for types and emoji requirements):

     ```
     git add .
-    git commit -m ":shirt: task: detailed description of your changes"
+    git commit -m ":emoji: <type>: your meaningful description"
     git push origin name-of-your-bugfix-or-feature
     ```